yaqwsx/KiKit/README.md

 ```
 pip3 install kikit
 ```

+Then you can install the Pcbnew action plugins via KiCAD's PCM.

 For more detailed instructions with steps to enable GUI plugins, please see the [installation guide](doc/installation.md).